Athari/YaLinqo/readme.md

 If you want to make using the library more pleasurable, you are welcome to vote for the following bugs and features to get them noticed and fixed.

-PHP
----

-1. Iterator::key() is not allowed to return anything but int or string

-   [45684](https://bugs.php.net/bug.php?id=45684) (A request for foreach to be key-type agnostic)

-2. Unfortunately, a feature request for simpler Closure syntax was rejected, so you can't vote for it. :-(

 PhpStorm IDE
 ------------